preesm/preesm/tutorials/tutorial-sobel/Code/lib/ReadMe.txt

 1. Download the SDL Development libraries corresponding to your IDE. http://www.libsdl.org/download-1.2.php
+   Among the different proposed libraries, make sure you use the "Development libraries"

 2. Decompress the dowloaded file in the following directory:
    /sobel-example/Code/lib/SDL-1.2.xx/